azmhkr/templete_fortran-app/README.md

 ## About
 This repository is a template repository for developing applications in Fortran.
-To use the templete click "Use this template" on top page of this repository.
+To use it click "Use this template" on top page of this repository.

 This template provides
 - a simple "hello, world" application using openmp and mpi libraries.